santileortiz/keyboard_layout/README.md

-To me input methods can be classified in 2 types, let's call them _basic_ and _advanced_, basic input methods map 1 _input thing_ to exactly 1 _keysym_ where _input thing_ stands for either one keypress, several modifier keypresses and another key or a dead key followed by several other keys, the point here is the computer can know when to translate the input to the needed keysym by itself either because the keymap file tells it, or a dead key sequence matched.
+To me input methods can be classified in 2 types, let's call them _basic_ and _advanced_, basic input methods map 1 _input thing_ to exactly 1 _keysym_ where _input thing_ stands for either one key press, several modifier key presses and another key or a dead key followed by several other keys, the point here is the computer can know when to translate the input to the needed keysym by itself either because the keymap file tells it, or a dead key sequence matched.
 This can